 But your work doesn’t end with just making Visual Studio your IDE of choice.
 Most developers also couple Visual Studio with extensions (available in the VS Extension Marketplace.)

-While most articles out there focus on what the recently launched Visual Studio 2019 has to offer (hint: a new user interface that is faster and more responsive along with a wide range of performance improvements), I would like to put the spotlight on the wonderful world of Visual Studio extensions available for the C++ community, and share my top picks with you.
+While recent articles out there focus on what Visual Studio 2019 had to offer, I would like to put the spotlight on the wonderful world of visual studio C++ extensions and share my top picks with you.

 Among its features you can find: